 The trip will also include visits to Seaford Town Technical College and the College of Agriculture and Science Education.
 Students will be exposed to the Caribbean higher educational system, people and culture, economic climate, history, and the struggles of a developing country.
 Students will be immersed in service learning experiences benefiting a Jamaican educational institution, and will be challenged to reflect on this experience as well the trip as a whole.

-Students enrolled in the College Student Affairs Leadership program are required to complete two 150 practica experiences which could also be potentially completed in international settings.
+Students enrolled in the College Student Affairs Leadership program are required to complete two 150-hour practica experiences which could also be potentially completed in international settings.
 Students work with faculty and staff in the Padnos International Center to arrange for an international practicum experience.
-Limited opportunities are available for students to apply to serve as assistant directors of faculty led study abroad programs.
+Limited opportunities are also available for students to apply to serve as assistant directors of faculty led study abroad programs.

 Other international opportunities: